 Levels of Provision

-If a pupil requires additional and different support and meets the moderation criteria then SEN support is put in place.
+If a pupil requires additional and different support and meets the criteria in the LEA guidance then SEN support is put in place.
 A Pupil Profile is written by the class teacher with support from the SENCo, and reviewed every term (3 x a year).
-Parents are invited to reviews and encouraged to play a full part in the process.
+Parents are invited to have input into reviews (these are via phone calls and/or remote meetings at the present time) and encouraged to play a full part in the process.
 Often outside agencies will be involved including the SENSS (Speech and language, OT, Complex Needs) team, Educational Psychology, social care or home school link workers, among others.
 They may do more specialised assessments and suggest strategies which will then feed into the Pupil Profile.

 Reviews of pupils at SEN support are normally carried out 3 times each year, unless circumstances require it to be reviewed at additional times.
-They are reviewed using the existing Profile, and the moderation criteria which should be done yearly.
-Pupils and parents are consulted about existing and future targets.
+They are reviewed using the existing Pupil Profile, and the criteria from the LEA’s guidance.
+Pupils and parents are consulted about existing and future outcomes.
 The teacher leads this process with support from the SENCO.
-TAs are encouraged to provide brief input prior to the meeting.
-Copies of the new Profile are sent to parents including those who are unable to attend their child’s review.
+TAs and other professionals working with the pupil are encouraged to provide brief input prior to the meeting.
+Copies of the new Pupil Profile are sent to parents including those who are unable to attend their child’s review.